HeyGen + FlowShare integration | Turn workflow guides into AI-powered training videos

 Document a process, get a narrated video

-The HeyGen integration lives inside FlowShare's Export menu; the same place you'd export a PDF or a Word document.
+The HeyGen integration lives inside FlowShare's Export menu, in the same place where you'd export a PDF or a Word document.
 There's no API to configure, no separate tool to open, and no content to prepare.
 Your flow is already there.

 Once you've captured a guide in FlowShare, open the Export panel, select HeyGen, choose your avatar, voice, and language, and click generate.
 FlowShare sends the step content to HeyGen, which renders an avatar video with each step narrated in sequence.
 The finished video is returned to FlowShare, ready to share.

 In FlowShare, open Settings and go to the Integrations tab.
-You'll see HeyGen listed.
+You'll find HeyGen listed.
 Click the HeyGen icon to start setup.

 Connect your HeyGen account

 Enter your HeyGen API key — available from heygen.com/settings/api — into the FlowShare HeyGen configuration panel.
 FlowShare will verify the connection and load your available avatars and voices.
-Your integration settings can be exported in an .fss settings file and distributed to all team instances.
+Your integration settings can be exported in an .fss settings file and shared with all team instances.

 Capture a flow as you normally would